-5. EVALUATION CRITERIA
+6 EVALUATION CRITERIA

-5.1.
-Introduction
+6.1 Introduction

 Students are evaluated by both continuous assessments and endsemester examinations.
-The continuous assessments are in the form of open and closed book tests, take away assignments, quizzes etc. In the case of practical courses the methods of assessments could be different depending on the nature of the subject.
-The continuous assessments are held throughout the course and generally are not repeated.
+The continuous assessments are of the form of open and closed book tests, take away assignments, quizzes, presentations etc. Assessments could also be conducted using the techniques available in the University Virtual Learning Environment (http://vle.fas.seu.ac.lk/).
+In case of practical courses, the methods of assessments could be different depending on the nature of the subject.
+The continuous assessments are held throughout the course and are not repeated.
 Therefore, regular attendance for lectures and practical classes is very important.

-5.2.
-Courses having only Theory Component
+6.2 Courses having only Theory Component